Top 10 Most Appetizing Mooncake Flavors in Vietnam

-Mooncake is one of the most elegant and irreplaceable cuisines in Mid-Autumn Festival of Vietnam.
+Mooncake is one of the most elegant and irreplaceable cuisines in the Mid-Autumn Festival of Vietnam.
 If you have an opportunity to visit Vietnam during this time, don’t forget to try these appetizing flavors of Vietnamese mooncake.

 Table of Contents